Cision Closes Brandwatch Acquisition

 Launches Powerful App and Insights and Scaled Up Social Media Business

-CHICAGO, June 1, 2021 /PRNewswire/ -- Cision announced that it is closing on its acquisition of digital consumer intelligence company Brandwatch today.
+LONDON, June 2, 2021 /PRNewswire/ -- Cision announced yesterday that it has closed on its acquisition of digital consumer intelligence company Brandwatch.
 The deal pairs Cision's long-time leadership in media intelligence with Brandwatch's AI and machine learning technology and deep social listening.
 Today is also marked by the launch of a new embedded Brandwatch app on Cision's platforms and enhanced social media analysis across its offerings.

 As the deal closes, Cision is also combining the innovation power of Brandwatch and Falcon.io, a Cision company known for its strong social media management capabilities.
 The integrated social business will be a 1,000-person social media powerhouse with a mission to deliver exciting new capabilities in this fast-evolving space.